stegripe/rawon/README.md

 - Cookie files for YouTube authentication (see [Cookies Setup](./docs/COOKIES_SETUP.md))

 ## Configuration Files
-- `.env.example` - Essential settings (Discord token, prefix, Spotify, etc.)
+- `.env.example` - Essential settings (Discord/Spotify token, prefix, IDs, etc.)
-- `optional.env.example` - Optional customization (colors, emojis, activities)
-- `dev.env.example` - Developer settings (debug mode, dev IDs)
+- `dev.env.example` - Optional and/or developer customization/settings (colors, interactions, debug mode, etc.)

 Use the ones you need/should and fill in the values.